hyperledger/fabric/orderer/README.md

 ## Service types

-* Solo ordering service (testing): The solo ordering service is intended to be an extremely easy to deploy, non-production ordering service.
-It consists of a single process which serves all clients, so consensus is not required as there is a single central authority.
-There is correspondingly no high availability or scalability.
-This makes solo ideal for development and testing, but not for deployment.
-* Kafka-based ordering service (production): The Kafka-based ordering service leverages the Kafka pub/sub system to perform the ordering, but wraps this in the familiar `ab.proto` definition so that the peer orderer client code does not to be written specifically for Kafka.
-Kafka is currently the preferred choice for production deployments which demand high throughput and high availability, but do not require byzantine fault tolerance.
-* PBFT ordering service (pending): The PBFT ordering service will use the Hyperledger Fabric PBFT implementation (currently under development) to order messages in a byzantine fault tolerant way.
+* SmartBFT ordering service (pending): The SmartBFT ordering service will use the Hyperledger Fabric SmartBFT implementation (currently under development) to order messages in a byzantine fault tolerant way.

 ### Choosing a service type

 In order to set a service type, the ordering service administrator needs to set the right value in the genesis block that the ordering service nodes will be bootstrapped from.

-Specifically, the value corresponding to the `ConsensusType` key of the `Values` map of the `Orderer` config group on the system channel should be set to either `solo` or `etcdraft`.
+Specifically, the value corresponding to the `ConsensusType` key of the `Values` map of the `Orderer` config group should be set to either `BFT` or `etcdraft`.

 For details on the configuration structure of channels, refer to the [Channel Configuration](../docs/source/configtx.rst) guide.